01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 10 / 64

-10) Which of the following is a key principle of data protection regulation?
+10) Which of the following is a key reason to use the phonetic alphabet in radio communication?

 11 / 64